devhliu/wrt-project/README.md

         data given by Radon transforms in 3D
   * #### wradon_inversion/iterative (Matlab / Octave)
         iterative inversions of weighted Radon transforms in 3D.
-Takes on input initial starting point and data about the weight (coefficients in spherical harmonics expansion) solves iteratively the related integral equation (see [[3]](http://www.cmap.polytechnique.fr/~fedor.goncharov/publications.html)).
+Takes on input initial starting point and data about the weight (coefficients in spherical harmonics expansion) and solves iteratively the related integral equation (see link [3] given above).

 ## Future plans